-Standard notation and SI units will be used.
+Mathematical contentThe use of non-programmable electronic calculators with arithmetical (four rules, squares, square root, log) and simple trigonometrical functions (sin, cos, tan, and their inverses in degrees) is recommended.UnitsStandard notation and SI units will be used.
 When one quantity is divided by another, the solidus will be used, e.g. m/s but the notation ms-1 will also be accepted.
-The acceleration of free fall, g, which will be given in the question paper, will be taken as 10 m/s.
+The acceleration of free fall, g, which will be given in the question paper, will be taken as $10 \text{ m/s}^2$ .